 - The job offer

 - Notify the Co-op Coordinator when you have received a job offer so you can be approved for the co-op phase.
 All positions must meet the requirements of the department and UCS.

 - Register in PAWS for the appropriate co-op course: COOP 2000 (first co-op) or COOP 3000 (second co-op).

-- Once you have accepted an offer, complete the necessary information in Panther Career Net to fully record your co-op experience in the system.
+- Once you have accepted an offer, contact the Cooperative Education & Internships office to fully record your co-op experience in the system.